| Pertile was born on 9 November 1885

 Lescaut (with Muzio and Segura Tallien), Mefistofele (with

-Cirino), and La leggenda di Sakuntala (5th of August with
+Cirino), and La leggenda di Sakuntala (5 August with

 Dahmen, Cirino and Gaudio).
-After which the company traveled
+After that, the company traveled

-to Rosario, Rio de Janeiro, S. Paulo.
-On the 20th of November,
+to Rosario, Rio de Janeiro, São Paulo.
+On November 20th,

 Pertile returned to La Scala where he sang in Aida (with Rinolli,